Zouave: Zouave units in Polish service

-Zouave style units in the British Army
+Zouave units in British service

-In 1856, the West India Regiment of the British army switched its attire to a uniform modeled on that of the French zouaves.
-This consisted of a red fez with a white tassel, a white turban, a scarlet sleeveless jacket with yellow trimming, a white long sleeved waistcoat, and dark blue serouels with yellow piping.
+In 1856, the West India Regiments of the British Army switched their attire to a uniform modeled on that of the French zouaves.
+This consisted of a red fez with a white tassel, a white turban, a scarlet sleeveless jacket with yellow trimming, a white long sleeved waistcoat, and dark blue sirwals with yellow piping.
 White canvas gaiters and leather jamberees completed the uniform.
-This uniform was reserved for full dress and is still used by the Barbados Defense Force band and the Jamaica Military Band (see photograph opposite).

-Other British Empire units who adopted zouave features as part of their dress uniforms included the Gold Coast Regiment and the West African Frontier Force.
+This uniform was reserved for full dress and is still used by the Barbados Defense Force military band and the Jamaica Military Band.
+Other British colonial units who adopted zouave elements as part of their dress uniforms included the Gold Coast Regiment and the Royal West African Frontier Force.